enricapq/raspberry-pi-instant-camera-printer/README.md

 <a href="https://www.raspberrypi.org"><img src="https://www.raspberrypi.org/wp-content/uploads/2012/03/raspberry-pi-logo.png" alt="Raspberry Pi Logo" align="left" style="margin-right: 25px" height=150></a>
 # Raspberry Pi instant camera printer

+This project is aimed for using a Raspberry Pi as an instant photo printer device.

+Take a photo pressing a button and have it printed with a thermal printer.

+Photos are saved locally.
+A secondary button is added for shutting down the Raspberry Pi.

 > Components:
 > * [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)
 > * [Mini thermal printer](https://www.adafruit.com/product/597)